Anatole Klyosov

-Anatole A. Klyosov (Анато́лий Алексе́евич Клёсов; born 20 November 1946 in Chernyakhovsk) is a Russian scientist who worked in the fields of physical chemistry, enzyme catalysis, and industrial biochemistry.
+Anatole A. Klyosov (Анато́лий Алексе́евич Клёсов; born 20 November 1946 in Chernyakhovsk) is a Russian-American scientist who worked in the fields of physical chemistry, chemical kinetics, enzyme catalysis, industrial biochemistry, chemical engineering, cancer research, and DNA genealogy.
 In 1989 Klyosov immigrated to the US.
-He spent most of his career developing ways to use enzymes to convert agricultural waste products into useful products — first to convert cotton waste to glucose in the USSR, and later in the US, turning paper mill waste into useful products.
-He later helped found a company, and later joined it as CSO, that was founded to use enzymes to alter existing anticancer drugs via glycosylation.
-In 2008 he began publishing work on DNA genealogy.
+In the USSR he was working on kinetics and mechanisms of enzyme catalysis, for which he was awarded the top national prize for young scientists (1978), and on biotechnology of converting agricultural waste products into useful products, for which he was awarded the top national prize in science and technology (1984).
+Later in the US he was working on cancer research at Harvard Medical School, then, in the industry, on turning paper mill waste into composite deck boards, and yet later in biomedical research.
+He helped found a company, and later joined it as CSO, that was founded to use carbohydrates (galactose derivatives in particular) to reduce side effects of chemotherapy.

+Early life and education

+Klyosov earned a Ph.D. and D.Sc. in physical chemistry, along with an M.S. in enzyme kinetics, from Moscow State University.
+During his studies, he focused on enzyme kinetics and catalysis, developing methods that would later influence industrial applications.
+In the late 1970s, he worked at Harvard University; however, the USSR government did not permit him to accept a contract to continue there, compelling him to remain in the USSR.
+From 1979 to 1981, he served as a professor in the Department of Chemical Enzymology at Moscow State University.

 Career

-Klyosov earned Ph.D. and D.Sc. degrees in physical chemistry, and an M.S. degree in enzyme kinetics, from Moscow State University.
-In the late 1970s he worked at Harvard University; he was offered a contract to keep working there but the USSR government would not allow him to take it and he remained in the USSR.
-From 1979 to 1981 he was professor in the department of chemical enzymology at Moscow State University.
+Research in the USSR

-From 1981 to 1990, he was professor and head of the Carbohydrates Research Laboratory at the A.N.
+From 1981 to 1990, Klyosov was a professor and head of the Carbohydrates Research Laboratory at the A.N.
 Bach Institute of Biochemistry, USSR Academy of Sciences.
-In the winter of 1982/1983 he became the first person behind the Iron Curtain who was allowed by the government of the USSR to use the computer network that later became the Internet, in order for him to represent the USSR in a conference hosted on the network; he used an x.25-connected computer at a Moscow institute called VNIIPAS.
-He said that he developed methods to use enzymes to convert cotton plant waste products into glucose and by 1983 a pilot plant had been built in the USSR to test these methods.
+In the winter of 1982/1983 he became the first person behind the Iron Curtain who was allowed by the government of the USSR to use the computer network that later (1990) became the Internet, in order for him to represent the USSR in the First Global Computer Conference (set up by the United Nations Industrial Development Organization, UNIDO) hosted on the network; he used an x.25-connected computer at a Moscow institute called VNIIPAS.
+During this period, he developed methods to use enzymes to convert cotton plant waste products into glucose, and by 1983, a pilot plant had been established in the USSR to test these methods.
+For that he was awarded the Gold Medal for Industrial Achievements in the USSR (1984).
 He was awarded top Russian prizes in science and technology field: the Lenin Komsomol Prize in 1978 and the USSR State Prize in 1984.
 In 1989 he was made a fellow of the World Academy of Art and Science.
 In 2014 he became Foreign Member of the National Academy of Sciences of Georgia.